Welcome to the Student and Faculty Portal

 - Complete all Learning Modules

-- Select your healthcare partner – this link will bring you back here to complete the remainder of the steps listed below.
+- Select your health care partner; a link will bring you back to this page to complete the remainder of the steps listed below.

-Step 3) On-line Epic training completed prior to experience (Nursing Students only once you have claimed your Epic/Network account).
+Step 3) Complete On-line Epic training prior to experience (nursing students only once you have claimed your Epic/Network account).

 Step 4) Secure a parking pass from Security on the first day of your experience if at Providence St. Peter campus.

-Step 1) Background checks: National including OIG, GSA and Washington State Patrol (WATCH).
+Step 1) Conduct background checks: National checks, including OIG and GSA, and Washington State Patrol (WATCH).
 You must notify Providence if a “hit” is discovered prior to clinical experience clearance.

-Step 2) Upload the following completed and verified student documents: Clinical Passport, Leaning module report, Confidentiality and Nondisclosure statement to www.CPNW.org
+Step 2) Upload the following completed and verified student documents to www.CPNW.org: Clinical Passport, learning module report and Confidentiality and Nondisclosure statement.

 Step 3) Return completed Access Request Form at least six weeks prior to experience.
 (Only complete this form once all items in the Clinical Placements Northwest Collaborative Student/Faculty Clinical Passport Requirements have been completed and reviewed for accuracy).

 Step 4) Please email your initial request to be a SailPoint User LifeCycle Manager (ULCM) for student Epic and Network access requests.
 As a ULCM you will be able to directly request Epic and Network access for your students.